 PREREQUISITE: BIOB 110CS and BIOO 220 or consent of instructor.
-This course will provide comprehensive coverage of the concepts of integrated management of plant diseases.
+This course will cover the concepts necessary to develop integrated management plans of plant diseases.
 Concepts covered include regulatory, cultural, chemical, host plant resistance, and biological controls.
-Students will be introduced to the principles of epidemiology and how they are integrated in decision models for use in disease management programs.
+Students will be introduced to the principles of epidemiology and how they are integrated in decision models for use in plant disease management programs

 PREREQUISITE: Junior standing in student's major.
 Students will explore causes and solutions to rural, economic poverty holistically by discovering the interconnections of health, agriculture, and governance.
 Students will gain skills appropriate to their own academic major to provide leadership in alleviating poverty worldwide.
-Students will conduct service-learning, community-based research with guided mentoring using the holistic process.
+Students will conduct service-learning, community-based research with guided mentoring using the holistic process

 Class meetings, a retreat, a variety of recruiting opportunities, and College of Agriculture and MSU events will make up the largest portion of this course.
 Students will have to participate in a selection process in order to become an Agriculture Ambassador and participate in this course.

 PREREQUISITE: Junior or Senior standing and approval of instructor.
 Directed undergraduate research/creative activity which may culminate in a research paper, journal article, or undergraduate thesis.
 USP scholarships or project support grants are available in many cases.
 Course will address responsible conduct of research.
-May be repeated.
+May be repeated

 PREREQUISITE: Junior standing, consent of instructor and approval of department head.
 Directed research and study on an individual basis